Some Suggestions for Quicker Turn Times

-Appraising is an always changing profession.
-Often, it seems, appraisers are asked to offer extra information or have steps added to their data gathering.
-All of this is to guarantee the end user is presented with the best data possible.
-In order to stay current with the continuously changing requirements, Weaver Appraisal Group is constantly seeking new tools and tweaking processes to increase efficiency so we can do more work for you.
-Since Weaver Appraisal Group knows that time is important to everyone, we've listed some items you can do to hasten the process on any appraisals ordered with Weaver Appraisal Group.
+The appraisal profession is always evolving.
+Commonly, it seems, appraisers are asked to include more information or have steps added to their data gathering.
+All of this is to guarantee their client has the best information possible.
+To keep up with the always changing requirements, Weaver Appraisal Group is always seeking additional tools and tweaking processes in order to increase efficiency so we can do more work for you.
+At Weaver Appraisal Group we know that time is important to everybody, so we've listed some tips you can do to accelerate the process on any appraisals you order from Weaver Appraisal Group.

 - Are you ordering appraisals online?

-- When you order online, you automatically receive e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
+- With online ordering, you automatically receive e-mail notifications that the request was received, and fast, secure .PDF format report delivery.
 This tip alone will save the most time!
-No longer do we have to manually enter information from a fax, and you don't have to wonder whether we got the request.
+We don't have to re-key information from a fax, and you don't have to wonder whether we received the request.

-- Being just one number off on the street address can really unnecessarily slow down an appraisal assignment.
+- There's nothing like being one number off on the street address to unnecessarily slow down an appraisal assignment.
 And if you have a tax parcel number, plat map number, subdivision name or anything else that uniquely identifies the property, please pass it along.
-Even a list of recent area sales is welcome — remember, however, that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours may be different from yours.
+Even a list of recent area sales is welcome — though be advised that professional appraisers are lawfully required to do their own due diligence on comparable sales, and ours might differ from yours.

-You're always free to contact us if you have any questions about your property or an assignment we're working on for you.
+Feel free to contact us if you have any questions about your property or an appraisal we're working on for you.

-- Cookie-cutter houses are relatively easy to appraise.
-Most of an appraiser's time is spent analyzing how unique characteristics contribute to or detract from what otherwise would be a property's market value.
-When ordering your report, let us know if there are unique details of the home or surrounding area -- for example, it's recently had an addition constructed, it's subject to zoning restrictions, it's prone to flooding.
-These are things we would find out on our own anyway, and knowing them as early as possible will likely make your report arrive sooner.
+- Cookie-cutter homes are relatively easy to appraise.
+Most of an appraiser's time is spent analyzing how unique features contribute to or detract from what otherwise would be a property's market value.
+Let us know up front when ordering your report if there are unique elements of the home or surrounding area -- for example, it's had a recent addition built on, it's subject to zoning restrictions, it's susceptible to flooding.
+While these are things that we'd find out on our own, knowing them early on will likely make your report arrive sooner.

 - Be sure the homeowner knows the the plan.

-- One of the most tedious parts of the appraisal process is setting an appointment with the current homeowner.
-We understand that a homeowner may be uncomfortable with an outsider inspecting every corner of their home, taking photos, and making lots of notes.
-With the belief that it will increase the value, some homeowners feel they have to make the place spotless before the appraiser comes by.
-So they delay the inspection until it is cleaned.
+- One of the most tedious parts of the appraisal process is confirming an inspection date with the occupants of the home.
+We understand that a homeowner may be apprehensive with a stranger inspecting every square foot of their home, taking pictures, and making numerous notes.
+With the notion that it will make the house appraise for more money, many homeowners think they have to make the place spotless before the appraisal inspection.
+So they put off the appraisal inspection until it is cleaned.

-Hearing it directly from you -- a person they are working with on their loan -- a little knowledge about the appraisal process, who we are, and especially that dusting and polishing won't increase their home's value one little bit, and can decrease the appraisal inspection time.
-Please feel free to point them to this website, where we have lots of pages of relevant information for homeowners as well as others regarding the appraisal process.
-Have them call us if they want to become familiar with the staff and our services.
-Remind them it's to their benefit to set the appointment quickly!
+Hearing it directly from you -- a person they have been working with on their loan -- a little info about the appraisal process, who we are, and especially that dusting and polishing won't change their home's value one little bit, and can decrease the time it takes to inspect a home.
+Please feel free to point your customers to our website, where we have lots of pages of useful information for homeowners as well as others regarding the appraisal process.
+They can even call us if they want to meet the staff and learn more about our services.
+And tell them it benefits them to set the appointment soon!

-- Why not our website as a resource to verify the status of your report?
+- Why not our website as a resource to track the status of your report?

-- Why are you still playing phone and fax tag when our website offers up-to-the-minute status updates available online, anytime, 24/7?
+- Phone and fax tag are a thing of the past with up-to-the-minute status updates available online, anytime, 24/7.
 As each important milestone in an assignment is completed, that information is available to you online.
-It's never been faster and easier to track the status of your report.
+It's never been easier to keep track of the status of your report.

 |